JoshuaT35/ECE421/Lab9/README.md

 According to this, the time it takes for the `selection_sort()` function to complete ranges from 68.113ms (worst) - 76.800ms (best), with the median being 72.120ms.
 Furthermore, 8 samples out of 100 were outliers.

 ## Question 8 answer
-There were more outliers in `Question 5` benchmarks than in `Question 5` benchmarks, which indicates that iterations in `Question 7` were less consistent (and less predictable) in the time it took for them to run than in `Question 5`.
+There were more outliers in `Question 7` benchmarks than in `Question 5` benchmarks, which indicates that iterations in `Question 7` were less consistent (and less predictable) in the time it took for them to run than in `Question 5`.

 However, the time it takes for a sample to run in `Question 7` benchmarks is generally shorter than in `Question 8`.
-This indicates that the code benchmarked in `Question 7` is faster overall than in `Question 5`.
+This indicates that the code benchmarked in `Question 7` is overall faster than in `Question 5`.

 ## Question 9 answer
 A *zero cost abstraction* is an abstraction applied to current code that does not increase the run-time cost of an application.
 These abstractions usually have other effects, such as increase performance or enhancing code readability.
 Examples would be using functions in-place of repeated code.